COVID-19 Information for Volunteers

 Please note: Mercy Ships Australia will cover the cost of hotel quarantine for volunteers returning from Mercy Ships service to Australian states that still require this measure.

 Yes, all crew are required to wear a facemask at all times unless inside their own cabin, or sitting down to eat a meal.
 Masks can also be removed if the crewmember is in an office space alone, with the door closed.

-Once back in Senegal, patients and their caregivers will also be required to wear facemasks.
+Patients and their caregivers will also be required to wear facemasks.